telerik/ajax-docs/api/server/Telerik.Web.UI/BinaryImageFormatHelper.md

 #### Returns

-`System.Boolean`
+`System.String`

-###  IsPng
+###  IsBmp

-Gets a value indicating whether the image is in PNG format.
+Gets a value indicating whether the image is in BMP format.

 #### Parameters